naomori/test_library/README.md

 # test_library
-This project is for learning how to use CMake, GoogleTest and Docker.
+This project is for learning how to use CMake, GoogleTest, Docker and Doxygen.